 Some tools you can use to check the taxonomic classification of reads include:

 - Kraken

 - Centrifuge

 - Blobology

+- Kaiju

-- Blast (in conjunction with sub-sampling your reads) and Krona to plot results
+- Blast (in conjunction with subsampling your reads) and Krona to plot results.

-We won't do this now though.
+We won't do this today but they may be useful to you in the future.

 Make sure you are in the